balena-io/balena-cli/doc/cli.markdown

 Use this command to create a new resin.io application.

-You can specify the application type with the `--type` option.
+You can specify the application device type with the `--type` option.
 Otherwise, an interactive dropdown will be shown for you to select from.

 You can see a list of supported device types with